-- Set it on if you are rendering images for preview which is displayed on software which does not handle scene-linear images properly.
+- Set it on if you are rendering images for preview, displayed on software that does not handle scene-linear images properly.

 - Set if off if the final image is rendered and those tasks which require scene-linear color values.

-- Image format can be selected and depending on the type you get option for compression, encoding and setting quality.
+- Image format can be selected, and depending on the type, you get an option for compression, encoding and setting quality.

-- Frame/Animation ext. can be selected from the drop-down and it determines if static image is rendered or sequence.
+- Frame/Animation ext. can be selected from the drop-down, and it determines if a static image is rendered or sequence.

 - Frame padding is the number of digits in the extension of the frame.
-For e.g. testFrame.001 means Frame padding is 3.
+E.g. testFrame.001 means Frame padding is 3.

 Start frame, End frame – It specifies the first and last frames to render and is available only if Frame/Animation ext is set to an option containing #.

 - You can select one or more Renderable cameras.
 By default, you can render using one camera.
-You can also remove camera by clicking dustbin icon if there are multiple cameras.
+You can also remove the camera by clicking the dustbin icon if there are multiple cameras.

 - Alpha channel (Mask): Determines whether rendered images contain a mask channel.
 By default setting is on.

 - Depth channel (Z Depth): Determines whether rendered images contain a depth channel.
 By default setting is off.